nuddee/nuddee.github.io/project-1/README.md

 ## Overview

->In this project, I am working on the "Car Market Analytics" web application using Vite React base and Chartjs to visualize the chart from provided JSON files.
+>In this project, I'm working on the "Car Market Analytics" web application using Vite React base and Chartjs to visualize the chart from provided JSON files.
 Moreover, I used the Bootstrap CSS framework and the Font Awesome library for styling my Car Market Analytics application.
 And using React Router to create a browser-based router function.

 ## Features